Are you making these common GST errors?

 Review GST before submitting your BAS

-Before submitting your final BAS for 2013/2014, review your past BAS statements to ensure everything is correct for the year.
+Before submitting your final BAS for the financial year, review your past BAS statements to ensure everything is correct for the year.
 If adjustments need to be made, speak with your accountant about the best way to correct these errors – either an amendment to prior periods, or bring corrections into the current period.

 GST help is available

 If you’re using the services of a registered BAS Agent, such as Miss Efficiency, we can ensure your accounting software in set up correctly, data entry is accurate, and your BAS is prepared and submitted on time.
-Contact us on 1300 662 958 for more information.
+Contact us for more information.